Repair of In-Warranty Equipment

 Request for Warranty Repair

-A request for in-warranty service for all types of equipment should be submitted to the Purchasing Department for referral to the vendor, unless specific arrangements have been otherwise made.
+A request for in-warranty service for all types of equipment should be submitted to the Procurement Services Office for referral to the vendor, unless specific arrangements have been otherwise made.